aaronpnguyen/cloud_guru/solutions_architect_professional/data_stores/04_managing_permissions_in_s3.md

 - Efficiency is increased by using S3 endpoints
     - Sending data through the public web is expensive
     - Easier, cheaper, and faster to use an elastic network interface to traverse AWS' private intranet

+[^1]: The Principal element specifies the user, account, service, or other entity that is allowed or denied access to a resource.
+The following are examples of specifying Principal.